The so-called completing the square is a method for solving quadratic equations of the form

 \[ \begin{align} \newhat{A}\newhat{B}\left(\psi_1 + \psi_2\right) = \newhat{A}\left(\newhat{B}\left(\psi_1\right) + \newhat{B}\left(\psi_2\right)\right) = \newhat{A}\newhat{B}\left(\psi_1\right) + \newhat{A}\newhat{B}\left(\psi_2\right). \end{align} \]

-Successive executions of linear operators are therefore linear.
-Furthermore, the brackets around the argument for operators are often left out:
+Compositions of linear operators are therefore linear.
+Furthermore, for operators the brackets around the argument are often omitted:

 \[ \begin{align} \newhat{A}\psi \coloneqq \newhat{A}\left(\psi\right) \end{align} \]